jmz3/Computer-Integrated-Surgery/README.md

 # Programming Assignments for CIS

+## Plagiarism Warning
+❗Plagiarism is a serious academic misconduct.

+❗Please adhere to the rules of this course and be aware that the author does not permit any form of copying.

+## Content
 This is the repository for EN601.663 Computer Integrated Surgery @ Johns Hopkins University

 This repository is created and maintained by